Skip Navigation Links www.nws.noaa.gov

 PROGNOSTIC DISCUSSION OF SST FORECASTS

-SST forecasts from most North American Multi-Model Ensemble (NMME) dynamical
+the Niño3.4 index from the North American Multi-Model Ensemble (NMME) generally

 PROGNOSTIC TOOLS USED FOR U.S. TEMPERATURE AND PRECIPITATION OUTLOOKS